The etiquette of visiting hot springs(Onsen) bath in Japan

 In the long history of Onsen, Japan’s own hot spring culture has changed, and in that culture, there are manners and etiquette that people follow to try not to cause any troubles for other hot spring users.

-Let’s see the manners and etiquette of using hot springs in Japan with a little bit of jokes then!
+Let’s see the manners and etiquette of using hot springs in Japan with a cute illustration by artist, yuuki.

 Before that…